wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-information-protection-governance-capabilities-of-microsoft-365/includes/3-protect-sensitive-data.md

 Office 365 Message Encryption is an online service that's built on **Microsoft Azure Rights Management (Azure RMS)**, which is used by Azure Information Protection (AIP).
 OME includes encryption, identity, and authorization policies to help secure your email.

 With OME, users can then encrypt email messages and a variety of attachments.
-For more information, visit [Introduction to IRM for email messages](https://docs.microsoft.com/microsoft-365/compliance/ome?view=o365-worldwide).
+For more information, visit [How Office 365 Message Encryption works](https://docs.microsoft.com/microsoft-365/compliance/ome?view=o365-worldwide).

 ## Data loss prevention (DLP)